 In water depths up to 1,000 feet, CDI performs traditional subsea services which include air and SAT diving in support of marine construction activities.
 CDI is uniquely qualified to provide these services in the Gulf "spot market" where projects are generally turnkey in nature, short in duration (two to 30 days) and require constant rescheduling and availability of multiple vessels.
 Each of the Company's 12 vessels perform these traditional services, six of which support SAT diving and four of these have DP systems.
 CDI has the largest fleet of SAT and DP vessels permanently deployed in the Gulf.
 In addition, the Company's highly qualified personnel have the technical and operational experience to manage turnkey projects to satsify customers' requirements and achieve CDI's targeted profitability.
 Leases awarded in the Gulf's shallower waters between 1993 and 1996 more than doubled pushing offshore rig utilization in the Gulf over 90%.
-Management believes demand for CDI's traditional services will continue to increase because the need for marine construction services typically follows drilling activity by six to 18 months.
+Management believes demand for CDI's traditional services typically follows drilling activity by six to 18 months.